 The Group has a £90.0m nominal fixed to floating interest rate swap which was designated as a fair value hedge of fixed rate bonds of the same value.
 The hedge was at least 95% effective in hedging the fair value exposure to interest rate movements.
 The Group has recognised an asset of £18.0m (2016: £14.7m) for the fair value of the fixed to floating interest rate swaps.
 The fair value movement in the year has been recognised in the income statement as an exceptional item as the instrument was nominated as fair value through profit and loss on inception in line with the prescribed treatment for fair value hedges.
-As, during the year and since inception, the hedge was at least 95% effective in hedging the fair value exposure to interest rate, the carrying amount of the bonds was adjusted for a fair value gain of £3.3m (2016: £2.6m loss) which was included in the income statement at the same time that the fair value of the fixed to floating interest rate swap was included in the income statement.
+As, during the year and since inception, the hedge was at least 95% effective in hedging the fair value exposure to interest rate, the carrying amount of the swaps was adjusted for a fair value gain of £3.3m (2016: £2.6m loss) which was included in the income statement.

 The Group has a £90.0m nominal fixed to floating interest rate swap which was designated as a fair value hedge of fixed rate bonds of the same value.
 The hedge was at least 95% effective in hedging the fair value exposure to interest rate movements.
 The Group has recognised an asset of £13.5m (2016: £10.9m) for the fair value of the fixed to floating interest rate swaps.
 The fair value movement in the year has been recognised in the income statement as an exceptional item as the instrument was nominated as fair value through profit and loss on inception in line with the prescribed treatment for fair value hedges.
-As, during the year and since inception, the hedge was at least 95% effective in hedging the fair value exposure to interest rate, the carrying amount of the bonds was adjusted for a fair value gain of £2.6m (2016: £2.1m loss) which was included in the income statement at the same time that the fair value of the fixed to floating interest rate swap was included in the income statement.
+As, during the year and since inception, the hedge was at least 95% effective in hedging the fair value exposure to interest rate, the carrying amount of the swaps was adjusted for a fair value gain of £2.6m (2016: £2.1m loss) which was included in the income statement.